Cyfrin/Updraft/courses/security/6-thunder-loan/10-recon-continued/+page.md

 Alright!
 We've gained tonnes of additional context by taking the time to better understand concepts like arbitrage and flash loans, which seem to be integral to Thunder Loan's functionality.

-As security researchers it's often important for us pro-actively seek out a deeper understanding of protocol features to properly understand how a protocol works.
+As security researchers, it's often important for us pro-actively seek out a deeper understanding of protocol features to properly understand how a protocol works.

 If you haven't already, I encourage you to read up on [**Aave**](https://aave.com/) and [**Compound**](https://compound.finance/), on which Thunder Loan is based.
 I previous also linked this [**Aave explainer video**](https://www.youtube.com/watch?v=dTCwssZ116A) from Whiteboard Crypto that you should definitely check out.